EmD4blju/breast_cancer_prognosis/README.md

 - **Accuracy**: The ratio of correctly predicted instances to the total number of instances.
 - **Precision**: The proportion of true positive predictions among all positive predictions.
 - **Recall (Sensitivity)**: The proportion of true positives identified out of all actual positive cases.
-- **Area Under the Curve (AUC)**: Evaluates the ability of the model to distinguish between classes at various threshold settings, especially useful for binary classification problems.

 ---